rust-lang/cargo/doc/book/src/reference/unstable.md

 It's possible to update `my-dependency` to a pre-release with `update -Zprerelease my-dependency --precise 0.1.2-pre.0`.
 This is because `0.1.2-pre.0` is considered compatible with `0.1.1`.
 It would not be possible to upgrade to `0.2.0-pre.0` from `0.1.1` in the same way.
+Subsequent `cargo` commands must also pass `-Zprerelease` to keep the locked pre-release.
+Without the flag, Cargo considers `0.1.2-pre.0` incompatible with `0.1.1` again and may either downgrade `my-dependency` back to `0.1.1` or fail with a resolution error.

 ## sbom
 * Tracking Issue: [#13709](https://github.com/rust-lang/cargo/pull/13709)